GuidanceMantras/GuidanceMantras/README.md

 - On saturday and sunday focus on your life, family, personal development, your finance or your goal always no other people work
 - On holidays, just focus on your life and enjoyment, no other thinking or other people work
 - After 5 or 6 in the evening, until 6/7 in the morning, no to work or no to other people work or no to other people in your personal life/professional life

+### Solution Findings
+- Always remember, there will be solution to any problem in life
+- You need patience to think and find the solution for your problem
+- Learn to find the solution for each and every problem in your life via patience

 ## Mind-Manasu and Soul
 - Keep your mind pure and negative free